We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Another option is an all-in-one home gym such as the Bowflex PR 3000, which will allow you to perform a wide variety of exercises that work your whole body.
 These machines help save space but tend to be more expensive.

-Is buying home gym equipment worth it?
+Are home gyms worth it?

-Gym equipment may be a worthy investment if you plan to train consistently and your workouts are equipment-based.
+Yes, gym equipment may be a worthy investment if you plan to train consistently and your workouts are equipment-based.
 You may get more value if several people plan to use your home gym setup.

 What’s more, without the need to commute to the gym or pay for a membership, you’ll save time and money.